 It is, however, very challenging to infer such a continuous function from a discrete set of high-dimensional observations as it is the case for video frame forecasting.
-We therefore propose to approximate the unknown function by the Taylor series about the last observation $t$ up to a finite order.
-As illustrated in Fig.~\ref{fig:teaser}, we first map the observed frames into a learned embedding space $\mathcal{H}_t$ and then estimate each term of the Taylor expansion $\mathcal{F}_{\mathcal{H}_t}$.
+We, therefore, propose to approximate the unknown function by the Taylor series around the last observation $t$ up to a finite order.
+As illustrated in Fig.~\ref{fig:teaser}, we first map the observed frames into a learned embedding space $\mathcal{H}_t\in\mathcal{H}$ and then estimate each term of the Taylor expansion $\mathcal{F}_{\mathcal{H}_t}$.
 An important aspect of the proposed TaylorSwiftNet is that it learns to generate a full Taylor expansion from a discrete set of observations, i.e., after training, the network is capable of inferring a Taylor expansion of an unknown function only from a set of observations until point $t$.
 We validate the capabilities of the network using simulated data of known functions where the ground-truth Taylor expansion is known as well for high-dimensional problems like video frame forecasting as shown in Fig.~\ref{fig:teaser}.
-Since the network infers a full function over time $\mathcal{F}_{\mathcal{H}_t}: \mathbb{R} \mapsto \mathcal{H}$, we can evaluate the function for any real value $t{+}\tau\in\mathbb{R}$ without requiring any additional passes through the network.
-For instance, we can swiftly generate frames for $\tau =0.73, 1.39, 3.89$ as in Fig.~\ref{fig:teaser}.
+Since the network infers a full function over time $\mathcal{F}_{\mathcal{H}_t}: \mathbb{R} \mapsto \mathcal{H}$, we can evaluate the function for any real value $t{+}\tau\in\mathbb{R}$.
+For instance, we can swiftly generate frames for $\tau =1, 1.5, 4$ as in Fig.~\ref{fig:teaser}.
 Since the predictions are in the embedding space, the predictions are mapped back to the image domain by the decoder.
 The entire TaylorSwiftNet consisting of the encoder, the estimation of the Taylor expansion, and the decoder is trained end-to-end.

-We compare the proposed approach with the state-of-the-art on four datasets from different applications domains ranging from video frame forecasting to forecasting sea surface temperature or traffic flows.
+We compare the proposed approach with state-of-the-art methods on four datasets from different application domains ranging from video frame forecasting to forecasting sea surface temperature.
 On all datasets, TaylorSwiftNet outperforms RNN-based as well as PDE-based approaches.
-We furthermore demonstrate the capabilities of the approach, namely estimating Taylor expansions of analytical functions and the flexibility to forecast frames with a different frame-rate than the observed data or even the entire training data.
+We furthermore demonstrate the capabilities of the approach, namely estimating Taylor expansions of analytical functions and the flexibility to forecast frames with a higher frame rate than the observed data.